-- Gas bottles are only to be transported within the designated gas bottle compartment. - ▶ Place the gas bottles in vertical position in the gas bottle compartment. - ▶ Fasten the gas bottles so that they are unable to turn or tilt. - ▶ Connect the gas tube to the gas bottle without tension. - ▶ If the gas bottles are not connected to the gas tube, always place the protective cap on top. - ► Close the regulator tap on the gas bottle before the gas pressure regulator or gas tube are removed from the gas bottle. - ▶ Use your hands only to connect the gas pressure regulator or the gas tube to the gas bottles.
-Do not use any tools. - ▶ Only use special gas pressure regulators with a safety valve designed for vehicle use.
-Other gas pressure regulators are not permitted and cannot meet the demanding requirements. - Use the gas pressure regulator defroster if the temperature falls below 5 °C. - ▶ Use only 11 kg or 5 kg gas bottles.
+- ► Handle full or emptied gas bottles outside the vehicle only with closed regulator tap and attached protective cap. - Gas bottles are only to be transported within the designated gas bottle compartment. - ▶ Place the gas bottles in vertical position in the gas bottle compartment. - ▶ Fasten the gas bottles so that they are unable to turn or tilt. - ▶ Connect the gas tube to the gas bottle without tension. - ▶ If the gas bottles are not connected to the gas tube, always place the protective cap on top. - ► Close the regulator tap on the gas bottle before the gas pressure regulator or gas tube are removed from the gas bottle. - ▶ Depending on the connection, unscrew the gas tube from the gas bottle and screw it on the gas bottle again by hand or using an suitable special spanner.
+The screw connection on the gas bottle generally has a left-hand thread.
+Do not tighten too firmly. - ▶ Only use special gas pressure regulators with a safety valve designed for vehicle use.
+Other gas pressure regulators are not permitted and cannot meet the demanding requirements. - ▶ Use only 11 kg or 5 kg gas bottles.
 Camping gas bottles with built-in check valve (blue bottle with max.
 2.5 or 3 kg content) are can be used in exceptional cases with a safety valve. - ▶ Use the shortest possible tube lengths (150 cm max.) for external gas bottles. - ▶ Never block the floor ventilation openings below the gas bottles.